-Dr. Labow ultimately concluded that while existing treatments have improved, these advancements aren’t enough to drastically improve survival rates.
+Dr. Labow ultimately concluded that while existing treatments have improved, these advancements aren’t enough to improve survival rates drastically.

 He also found that research into signaling pathways — which are networks of multiple proteins that transmit signals and initiate cellular response — is promising and should continue to be pursued.
 Data shows that drugs developed to target specific molecules involved in these pathways may help keep cancer cells from growing.